-Have you ever felt like leaving your career path?
 Have I ever thought about not using my skills, platform, and privilege to further social justice causes I believe in?
 No.

 Any time someone else is eager to get involved with either She/Folk or CTOF!; when people have reached out wanting me to interview them for She/Folk’s Creator Interviews series because they want to be part of the collective of voices being shared; or when CTOF! hosted a discussion on anti-reproductive health legislation and people told me they hadn’t previously realized the severity of the anti-abortion climate or how reproductive access is intertwined with bodily autonomy and power—these feel like huge victories to me, like I’m doing something right, bringing people into the fold.

 I’m constantly figuring out how to be, how to be better, so I feel strange advising anyone—but I should say: don’t sell yourself short, ha.
 And take time, make the effort to listen to and learn from others.
 Read everything you can.